ANGSD-wrapper/angsd-wrapper/README.md

 =============

-ngsd-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
+Angsd-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
 Users can calculate the following with this tool:
 - site frequency spectrum
 - 2D site frequency spectrum and Fst estimations
 - ABBA BABBA tests